AdaCore/training_labs_solar_system/README.md

 After a time downloading the libraries, and compiling the example, you should see a window appearing with a red ball bouncing of the corners.

+# Known issue

+On Windows `alr run` may fail silently.
+In that case start `alr edit` and run the "getting_starting" lab to check that it works correctly.

 # Solve the exercises

 On order to work on the labs you must first start gnat studio.